bkw777/WP-2_IC-Card/README.md

 However it does provide **4** 128k cards in a single card, without any battery.

+NOTE: MRAM is permanently damaged by exposure to magnetic fields.
+The particular part used here [claims to be internally shielded](PCB/datasheets/EST02880_Magnetic_Immunity_for_Everspin_MRAM_073115.pdf) so it should be ok.
+However you probably should still generally avoid exposure to magnetic fields.
+This is probably the best reason to just use the normal battery powered SRAM card.

 [MRAM-512 card PCB from PCBWAY](https://www.pcbway.com/project/shareproject/512k_MRAM_IC_Card_for_TANDY_WP_2_30f542a7.html)
 [MRAM-512 BOM from DigiKey](https://www.digikey.com/short/3m2nczbw) , [Mouser](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=f6eb946163)
 [MRAM-512 cover from Shapeways](http://shpws.me/TIyf)